LEEClab/SDMGroup/meets/meet003/meet003.md

 - Soberoón, J., Nakamura, M. 2009.
 Niches and distributional areas: Concepts, methods, and assumptions.
 PNAS, 106: 19644-19650.
 - Barve N. et al. 2011.
 The crucial role of the accessible area in ecological niche modeling and species distribution modeling.
 Ecol.
 Model.
 222: 1810–1819.
 - Jiménez-Valverde, A., A. T. Peterson, J. Soberón, J. Overton, P. Aragón, and J. M. Lobo.
 2011.
 Use of niche models in invasive species risk assessments.
 Biological Invasions 13: 2785–2797.
+- Hortal, J., Lobo, J. M., Jiménez-Valverde, A. 2012.
+Basic Questions in Biogeography and the (Lack of) Simplicity of Species Distributions: Putting Species Distribution Models in the Right Place.
+Natureza & Conservação, 10: 108-118.